Social thriller: Get Out and after

-After Get Out's success, Peele announced that he had plans to make four more social thrillers in the next decade.
+After Get Outs success, Peele announced that he had plans to make four more social thrillers in the next decade.
 In an interview with Business Insider he said, "The best and scariest monsters in the world are human beings and what we are capable of especially when we get together.
 I've been working on these premises about these different social demons, these innately human monsters that are woven into the fabric of how we think and how we interact, and each one of my movies is going to be about a different one of these social demons."
 By the time Peel's second film, Us, was under production, it had veered away from its original inceptions as a "social" thriller and fell more squarely into the horror genre.
 Whereas Peele's treatment of Get Outs black protagonist and white antagonists made it a film about race, he strove to make Us not be about race.
-“It’s important to me that we can tell black stories without it being about race,” Peele told Rolling Stone in early 2019.
-“I realized I had never seen a horror movie of this kind, where there’s an African-American family at the center that just is.
-After you get over the initial realization that you’re watching a black family in a horror film, you’re just watching a movie.
-You’re just watching people.
+"It's important to me that we can tell black stories without it being about race," Peele told Rolling Stone in early 2019.
+"I realized I had never seen a horror movie of this kind, where there's an African-American family at the center that just is.
+After you get over the initial realization that you're watching a black family in a horror film, you're just watching a movie.
+You're just watching people.
 I feel like it proves a very valid and different point than Get Out, which is, not everything is about race.
 Get Out proved the point that everything is about race.
-I’ve proved both points!”
+I've proved both points!"

 By mid-2017 the press had started touting upcoming films as belonging to the genre, including international Cannes Film Festival favorites like Colombia's Matar a Jesús, France's L'Atelier; Brazil's Rifle, and the remake of Argentina's La Patota.
-Variety wrote that animated film Tales of the Hedgehog was both "a children’s thriller" and "a social thriller-fable" after director Alain Gagnol described it as a “suspenseful social fable.”
+Variety wrote that animated film Tales of the Hedgehog was both "a children's thriller" and "a social thriller-fable" after director Alain Gagnol described it as a "suspenseful social fable."
 From Hollywood, the social media scandal movie Assassination Nation, and Greg McLean and James Gunn's The Belko Experiment, were promised as social thrillers, as was Kathryn Bigelow's Detroit as part of the social thriller canon.